yoga instructor pay

 And that’s just it, as an entrepreneur, you have a ridiculously amazing opportunity to create financial security for you and your family.

-Yet no YTTs treat yoga teachers as entrepreneurs.
+Yet no YTTs treat yoga instructors as entrepreneurs.
 There’s no education on the mindset, methods, or maneuvering it takes to run a yoga business sharing what you love.

 Instead, most teacher training programs teach students to work full-time as yoga instructors with private clients, teaching at multiple yoga studios, leading yoga retreats and workshops, or teaching corporate yoga (for those who want the big bucks).

-And that’s how the yoga industry single-handedly undermines the true value that yoga teachers bring to our world.
+And that’s how the yoga industry single-handedly undermines the true value that yoga instructors bring to our world.

 How Much Do Yoga Teachers Make?